 We have a regular programme of playground upgrades and renewals across the city so our smallest residents have plenty of safe, fun and up-to-date play spaces.

-We will be replacing or upgrading several playgrounds across Hamilton during the 2019-20 financial year.
+We are replacing or upgrading several playgrounds across Hamilton.

 - Innes Common at Hamilton Lake